win-acme/win-acme.github.io/reference/settings.md

 Default order plugin, `null` currently equivalent to `"single"`

+### `DefaultValidDays`
+Default: `null` (server default)

+Number of days requested certificates should remain valid.
+Note that not all servers support this property.
+Specifically Let's Encrypt throws an error when using this at the time of writing.

 ## Csr

 ### `DefaultCsr`
 Default: `null`

 Default order plugin, `null` currently equivalent to `"rsa"`

+### `Rsa.KeyBits`
+Default: `3072`

+The number of bits to use for RSA private keys.
+Minimum is 2048.

+### `Rsa.SignatureAlgorithm`
+Default: `"SHA512withRSA"`

+Algorithm to use to sign CSR with RSA private keys

+### `Ec.CurveName`
+Default: `"secp384r1"`

+The curve to use for EC private keys.

+### `Ec.SignatureAlgorithm`
+Default: `"SHA512withECDSA"`

+Algorithm to use to sign CSR with EC private key.

 ## Store